Book Now

 • Minimize muscle tightness, including muscle strains and pulls.

-recent 2022 review of 35 studies deduced that creatine supplementation, combined with strength training, increased lean body mass by more than two pounds in adults, regardless of age.
+2022 review of 35 studies deduced that creatine supplementation, combined with strength training, increased lean body mass by more than two pounds in adults, regardless of age.
 While two pounds sounds small, this makes a significant difference in body composition.

 If you’re a vegetarian, you may see even more substantial muscle gains by supplementing with creatine, since you don’t get creatine through animal-based sources (note that building up creatine levels in your muscles may just take longer).